 This year’s JAZZ PO POLSKU tour will be concluded by the Marcin Pater Trio, the winner of last year’s Jazz Juniors festival.
 The group will be enjoying its debut in Asia with main shows at the Taichung Jazz Taiwan on October 12, and the Oct-Loft Shenzhen on the 16th, as well as a series of club gigs.
 The musicians will also be having lectures for students of China’s largest music conservatory, the Zhejiang Conservatory of Music in Hangzhou.
 The band will include: Marcin Pater – vibraphone, Mateusz Szewczyk – double bass and Tomasz Machański – drums.
 They will be presenting material from their debut album – „Nothing But Trouble”, which is coming out early November courtesy of the Italian Emme Records.

 The JAZZ PO POLSKU LIVE IN ASIA 2019 tour is organized in collaboration with Adam Mickiewicz Institute, Polish Institute in Beijing and Plateaux Foundation.
-The concerts are organized under the honorary auspices of General Consulates of Poland in Chengdu and Guangzhou and the Polish Office in Taipei.
+The concerts are organized under the honorary auspices of Embassy of Poland in Seoul, General Consulates of Poland in Chengdu and Guangzhou and the Polish Office in Taipei.

 This year has already seen successful JAZZ PO POLSKU tours in Asia.
 In Spring we had Michał Martyniuk Quartet touring in South East Asia, and then Michał Milczarek Trio and Confusion Project in Chinach, giving us a total of 50 concerts in 5 different Asian countries.